jaikeerthick/Composable-Graphs/README.md

 ✨ A very Minimal, Sleek and Lightweight Graph library for Android using <b>Jetpack Compose<b/>

+## Important ⚠️
+Please migrate to ```v1.2.2``` or above if you are using lower versions and refer the updated documentation below for the usage

 ## Gradle Setup
 Latest version: [![](https://jitpack.io/v/jaikeerthick/Composable-Graphs.svg)](https://jitpack.io/#jaikeerthick/Composable-Graphs)